 THE BIBLE DOES NOT SAY THAT THE EARTH IS FLAT.
 In fact, it teaches that the earth is spherical.

-Although many people have the impression that the flat-earth idea was common, and that the Bible encouraged this belief, that doesn't seem to be so.
+Although many people believe that the flat-earth idea was common until recent times, and that the Bible encouraged this belief, that doesn't seem to be so.

-We did a study of 5000 writings from the time of Plato and Aristotle, and could not find one writer who said the earth is flat.
+We did a study of 5000 writings back to the time of Plato and Aristotle, and could not find one writer who said the earth is flat.

 According to Professor Jeffrey Burton Russell, professor of history at the University of California in Santa Barbara, the flat-earth idea seems to be a relatively recent invention that reached its peak only after Darwinists tried to discredit the Bible.